 Whether or not your client is paying, instruct him or her NOT to call the GAL without first running the matter by you.
 You need to be a buffer between your client and the GAL.

 Before contacting the GAL, ask yourself the following:

 To avoid disappointment, you and your client must have realistic expectations.
 The GAL operates within a framework established by the judge.
 Judges view GALs in many different ways, so get to know as much as you can about their practices.

 Then there is the matter of how your judge views specific issues.
 Generally, GALs will not waste time with issues they know that the Court thinks are unimportant.
 Because GALs handle so many cases each year, they know which issues the judge is focused on and which ones are of less concern.
-They will look for specific issues they know to be important, and will not be as concerned with the personality of your client.
-A cordial interaction is always important, however, as it demonstrates many traits that a GAL and Judge expect of a parent.
+They will look for specific issues they know to be important to the judge, and will not be as concerned with the personality of your client.
+Even so, a cordial interaction is always important as it demonstrates many traits that a GAL and Judge expect of a parent.

 Your client cannot get a “new” GAL if they don’t like their current GAL.
 Educate your client to be respectful of the lawyer’s time.

 Pay attention to what the GAL focuses on and what they ask of your client.
 You will have a strong advantage when you prepare your client for the case because you will have developed a good idea of the Judge’s quirks and biases, based on the GAL’s focus.

 Unless you have a very good reason (e.g. he has represented one of the parties in another case), don’t argue against the appointment of a specific GAL.
 The Judge will not be flattered to hear you question his or her judgment.